musfiqurrabeg/HR_Analytics_Dashboard/README.md

 ---
 ## 📊 Overview
-This **Power BI HR Analytics Dashboard** provides deep insights into employee attrition, demographics, salaries, and job roles.
+This **HR Analytics Dashboard** provides deep insights into employee attrition, demographics, salaries, and job roles.
 It helps HR professionals make data-driven decisions to improve employee retention and workforce planning.

 ---